learn-co-curriculum/phase-4-cookies-and-sessions-readme/README.md

 end
 ```

-Which loads the row for that article from the database and returns it as an
+This code loads the row for that article from the database and returns it as an
 Active Record model object, which is then serialized as JSON.

-If we want to be able to keep track of page views, that number must be part of
+If we want to be able to keep track of page views, we need to figure out how to
-the request.
-Specifically, it must be in the path or the headers.
+include that information in the request, either in the path or the headers.

 It would be possible, though quite convoluted, to store this information in the
 path.
 Our JavaScript application could keep track of the articles the user has
-viewed, and include them as an additional query parameter in the request:
+viewed, and include the remaining page views as an additional query parameter in
-`/articles/3?pageviews_remaining=5`.
-However, there are a few flaws to this
+the request: `/articles/3?pageviews_remaining=5`.
+However, there are a few flaws
-approach: most obviously, it would be incredible simple for the user to change
+to this approach: most obviously, it would be incredibly simple for the user to
-this number in the request and circumvent our paywall:
+change this number in the request and circumvent our paywall:
 `/articles/3?pageviews_remaining=999`.

-Cookies allow us to store this information in the only other place available to
+Luckily, cookies allow us to store this information in the only other place
-us: HTTP headers.
+available to us: HTTP headers.

 ## What's a Cookie, Anyway?